nowchris/gce-crud-test/README.md

   composer install
 ```

-Then migrate (ceate) database tables (these are generated from databases/migrations)
+Then migrate (create) database tables (these are generated from databases/migrations)

 ```zsh
   php artisan migrate